A growth factor that kicks in when we eat less seems to play a major role in how long we live, according to a study done on mice.

-The new study builds on controversial research from several years ago that found that calorie restriction, if it doesn’t result in malnutrition, can extend life expectancy.
+The new study builds on controversial research from several years ago that

 The researchers zeroed in on FGF21 because the body produces more of it when caloric intake is restricted.
 The hormone allows the body to burn fat when its fuel of choice — glucose — is scarce.